Generate new points from multiple spanning ellipsoids

 Ellipsoids are generated using the following procedure:

-A single ellipsoid is fit to the set of live points, with volume \(V\).
+A single ellipsoid is fit to the live set, with volume \(V\).

-The live points are clustered into two groups using k-means clustering.
+The live set is clustered into two groups using k-means clustering.

 Ellipsoids are fit to each cluster.